gofractally/psibase/doc/psidk/src/cpp-service/basic/README.md

-# Basic Contract
+# Basic Service

-Here is a basic contract definition.
+Here is a basic service definition.
 Place `example.cpp` and `CMakeLists.txt` in an empty folder.

 ## `example.cpp`